aws-samples/aws-blockchain-node-runners/lib/sui/README.md

 4. Journalctl and Node Status throws errors:

-Set up archival fallback to enable your node to fallback to an archive in case of lag, add this block to your fullnode.yaml file as described here https://docs.sui.io/guides/operator/archives#set-up-archival-fallback.
+Set up archival fallback to enable your node to fallback to an archive in case of lag, add this block to your fullnode.yaml file as described [here](https://docs.sui.io/guides/operator/archives#set-up-archival-fallback).
 Restart Node
 Example:
 ```yaml
 state-archive-read-config: